JS-Kurs-TU-Dresden/Lesson-1/slides/main.typ

 - Do you know JavaScript?
 - Prior experience with programming?

+== What is JavaScript?

+- A programming language
+- Created by Brendan Eich in 1995
+- Used in web browsers
+- Used in Node.js

+#hint("JavaScript is not related to Java")

 == What can you build with JavaScript?
 - An interactive website
 - A game